Precision Software & Services for the Energy Industry

 Search Badleys Website

 Since 1990 we have been working with Prof. Nick Kusznir (Liverpool University) on understanding and modelling the processes of continental extension.
-Together we have developed techniques and a suite of software products (Stretch, Flex-Decomp and HEAT) for the large-scale analysis of rift basins and continental margins.
+Together we have developed techniques and a suite of software products (STRETCH, FLEX-DECOMP and HEAT) for the large-scale analysis of rift basins and continental margins.
 In a commercial context these are used mainly to assist frontier exploration projects.

-Post-rift backstripping with FlexDecomp 2D produces a sequence, back through time, of balanced palinspastic restorations, with the final restoration being the syn-rift/syn-breakup geometry of the basin or margin.
+Post-rift backstripping with FLEX-DECOMP produces a sequence, back through time, of balanced palinspastic restorations, with the final restoration being the syn-rift/syn-breakup geometry of the basin or margin.
 If required, backstripping can proceed further back in time through the syn-rift and pre-rift history, revealing quantitative information about the complete subsidence history of the basin.

 Model the subsidence history and stratigraphic development of rift basins and continental margins by producing a sequence of restored cross-sections through the full stratigraphy.

-Predict palaeobathymetry and palaeotopography
+Predict Palaeobathymetry and Palaeotopography

 Incorporating isostasy and quantified thermal subsidence into the calculations produces geologically-complete restorations which can be used to predict palaeobathymetry and palaeotopography through time.
 This allows sediment source areas and sediment depocentres to be identified, as input to future GDE modelling.